‘BB19’ Must Have Different Rules Than When Chima Was In ‘Big Brother 11’ And Removed For Breaking The Rules

 The only reading material allowed in the BB19 house is the Bible and the BB19 rule book.
 In case someone needs a refresher on what is and isn’t allowed, it is readily available to them.
 Matt Cline seems to have forgotten that just as Chima Simone did in Season 11.

 In BB11, Chima Simone was on the block when she went rogue.
 She broke rule after rule over a matter of hours, not days, but hours.
-According to Big Brother Network, Alison Gardner, executive producer of the long-running reality show, made the announcement that Chima was expelled from the game for breaking multiple rules.
+According to Big Brother Network, Allison Grodner, executive producer of the long-running reality show, made the announcement that Chima was expelled from the game for breaking multiple rules.
 They had asked her repeatedly to cooperate and follow the rules, just as they have Matt Cline, but she had refused.

 This summer on BB19 we have that situation again.
 Houseguest Matt Cline is a Have Not with an attitude.
 Knowing that either himself or Raven is going to the jury this Thursday led him to make the choice to save Raven.
 After eating regular food, live feeders overhead an announcement to the BB19 houseguests that Matt had received a penalty vote as the rules state.
 Since then, live feed viewers have heard, “Matt, stop that,” for warm showers, sleeping where he wants, and continuing to eat anything he wants.
 Why so lenient with Matt after expelling Chima after only a few hours?